-Information not intended for public dissemination is also excluded from these quality guidelines, and may include Official Use Only documents, administrative items, and other documents shared within the agency, across other government agencies, and with parties to an investigation.
+Information not intended for public dissemination is also excluded from these quality guidelines, and may include Controlled Unclassified Information/Official Use Only documents, administrative items, and other documents shared within the agency, across other government agencies, and with parties to an investigation.

 Pre-dissemination Review Process

-The Safety Board strives to ensure that all information conforms to the highest quality standards.
+The NTSB strives to ensure that all information conforms to the highest quality standards.
 To ensure accuracy, objectivity, and integrity, NTSB products may undergo technical, supervisory, editorial, and legal review.
-Depending on the nature of the product, the process may range from a formal review and adoption by the Board to a less formal review that involves peer review and Office oversight.
+Depending on the nature of the product, the process may range from a formal review and adoption by the Board to a less formal review that involves peer review and Office management oversight.